 A Fee-for-Service Support Program for Post-secondary Students with Learning Disabilities and Attention Deficit Disorders

 Scheduled tutorials assist CAL students in building skills and strategies while working on course content.
-Students attend four hours of scheduled weekly tutorials and where appropriate, scheduled time with assistive technology, and opportunities for extra assistance in selected seminars.
-A two credit course,"Strategies for Academic Success" (ST 010) is mandatory for entering CAL students and assists them in transitioning to post-secondary education.
+Students attend a minimum of four hours of scheduled weekly tutorials with professional tutors who have higher educational degrees in specific content areas.
+CAL students are also encouraged to make use of the premises between classes and tutorials and have unlimited use of the computers and assistive technology.
+A two credit course, “Strategies for Academic Success" (ST 010) is required for entering CAL students and assists them in transitioning to post-secondary education.
 Students are guided in exploring and developing an understanding of their individual learning profiles.
-Specific active learning topics such as time management, organization, note-taking, effective test preparation, stress management and study skills are included.
-CAL students are invited to make use of the premises between classes and tutorials and have unlimited use of the computers and assistive technology.
+Specific active learning topics such as time management, organization, note-taking, effective test preparation, stress management, and study skills are included as well as orientation to the university experience.